JuliaActuary/JuliaActuary.org/tutorials/StochasticMortality.md

 ## Instructions to Run

-Because JuliaActuary doesn't have a beefy server to run this on and let anybody run/visualize thousands of stochastic scenarios, for this one you have to run it locally.
 Assuming that you already have Julia installed but still need to install Pluto notebooks:

 1. Open a Julia REPL and copy and paste the following: